Robert Smith (musician): Songwriting

-Smith's songwriting has developed a range of styles and themes throughout his career.
-Some songs incorporate literary paraphrase, such as Albert Camus' novel L'Étranger in "Killing an Arab", and "How Beautiful You Are..."
-(1987), based on a poem by Charles Baudelaire.
-The song "The Drowning Man" (1981) is also a reference to the Gormenghast books by Mervyn Peake.
-Others involve punk metafiction ("So What"), surrealism ("Accuracy"), straightforward rock/pop ("Boys Don't Cry", "I'm Cold"), and poetic mood pieces ("Another Day" and "Fire in Cairo").
-In subsequent decades, Smith explored more poetic moods, which accorded with New Order and other bands of that genre.
-In an interview in 2000, Smith said that "there is one particular kind of music, an atmospheric type of music, that I enjoy making with The Cure.
+In an interview in 2000, Smith said that "there is one particular kind of music, an atmospheric type of music, that I enjoy making with the Cure.
 I enjoy it a lot more than any other kind of sound".
 When Smith was asked about the 'sound' of his songwriting, Smith said that he did not "think there is such a thing as a typical Cure sound.
 I think there are various Cure sounds from different periods and different line-ups."